andrenasturas/hausse/docs/src/kickstart.rst

     project.source('rel/to/project/sources')
     project.destination('rel/to/project/sources')

-Hausse project path is relative to the current execution path.
-All others paths are relative to this one.
+Project path is relative to the current execution path.
+All others paths are relative to the project path.

 Templating
 **********